Since August is the month of Leo and Leo rules the heart, it’s the perfect time to focus in on heart chakra healing.

 The heart, pericardium, lung and small intestine meridians (which directly influence the heart organ) all start in the hands where they are closest to the surface so a simple hand massage can help move stagnant or excess Qi from this area.

-To begin, add a few drops of the Spirit Element Sacred Heart Body Oil from the Heart Chakra Box into your palms and rub them together to warm the oil and release the soothing scent of lavender, rosewood, sandalwood and lemon essential oils.
+To begin, add a few drops of annointing oil, like Spirit Element's Sacred Heart Body Oil from the Heart Chakra Box (SOLD OUT), into your palms and rub them together to warm the oil and release the soothing scent of lavender, rosewood, sandalwood and lemon essential oils.

 Then use the thumb of one hand to massage the other.
 There are a few notable acupressure points for the heart and lungs in the palm at the base of the fingers so be sure to work that spot.
 Give your pinky finger some love too because the heart meridian lives there.

 Continue to massage the whole hand including fingers and wrists.
 Be curious and pay attention to detail.
 Your hands may have a message or two for you.
 When you’re done with the first hand, return the favor and massage the other hand too.

 There are several acupressure points for the heart meridian that run from the hands up to the heart.
 One of the most notable is the Heart 7 point (HT-7) or “The Spirit Gate.”

 This point is known as one of the most calming points in the body that is especially helpful to use when dealing with anxiety, insomnia, vivid dreaming, mania, irritability, difficulty speaking or poor memory.

 HT-7 is located at the crease of the wrist on the pinky finger side of the hand.
 Pulsate around that area to feel where a tendon runs from the arm into the hand.
 On the inside of the tendon at the crease, you’ll notice a depression between the bones.